MarcoSelvatici/Blue/ms8817/README-MS8817.md

   applied in order to unify different types.
 For example, a substitution may be that the generic type `Gen 1` can specialised to `Base Int`.
   - if unsuccessful, the appropiate error.
-- You can apply substutions to both types and context, as needed.
+- You can apply the above mentioned substutions to both types and context, as needed.

 With this in place, the resulting code has a nice recursive structure.